• Home

 HF gear

 • Kenwood TS-440s -My backup rigs.
-These units are amazing for the price I paid, the ease of operation, ability to accept inadvertant tuning mismatches and simple layout.
+These units are amazing for the price I paid, the ease of operation, ability to accept unintentional tuning mismatches and simple layout.
 Plug it in, ground it, screw on the antenna, tune it and start making contacts with other hams.

-• Icom IC 7100 - the "newest" mobile HF/VHF/UHF rig.
+• Icom IC 7100 - the "newest" mobile HF/VHF/UHF rig that is installed.

 VHF/UHF gear